ericwbailey/dotfiles/System Preferences.md

 - [ ] Sidebar icon size: **Medium**
 - [ ] Show scroll bars: **Always**
 - [ ] Click in the scroll bar to: **Jump to the spot that's clicked**
+- [ ] ☑️ Ask to keep changes when closing documents
+- [ ] ☑️ Close windows when quitting an app
 - [ ] Recent items: **15** Documents, Apps, and Servers
 - [ ] ☑️ Use LCD font smoothing when available
+- [ ] ☑️ Allow Handoff between this Mac and your iCloud devices

 ## Desktop & Screen Saver